tktracker/IntuneDocs/intune/protect/encrypt-devices.md

 Use Intune to configure FileVault disk encryption on devices that run macOS.
 Then, use the Intune encryption report to view encryption details for those devices and to manage recovery keys for FileVault encrypted devices.

+Please note, user-approved device enrollment is required for FileVault to work on the device.
+The user must manually approve of the management profile from system prefrences for enrollment to be considered user-approved.

 FileVault is a whole-disk encryption program that is included with macOS.
 You can use Intune to configure FileVault on devices that run **macOS 10.13 or later**.

 To configure FileVault, create a [device configuration profile](../configuration/device-profile-create.md) for endpoint protection for the macOS platform.
 FileVault settings are one of the available settings categories for macOS endpoint protection.